What will YOU write in 2025?

 For new, emerging and established playwrights living in Victoria, MWT is the place to be in 2025.
 Whether you have written a play or would like to, chances are we have a program, production opportunity, showcase event or online workshop that is a perfect match for your script and your skills and will help you, creator of the first and owner of the second, to grow bigger and shine brighter.

-We have hit the ground running in 2025.
+2025 has been a richly creative year for us so far, with new MWT scripts showcased and more currently in development.
 From 12th – 18th March we presented our SEASON 2025 at The Stables @ Meat Market.
-A double-bill event, this season of new writing by MWT members saw us presenting the full-length play Lyceum Highway – winner of The 2025 Amethyst Award – followed by a collection of new monologues in the showcase Metropolis Monologues.
-11 playwrights, 11 actors, 2 directors and a talented crew came together in this annual event – if you missed it, please check out our dedicated page featuring photos, footage, show summaries and reviews.
+A double-bill event, this season of new writing by MWT members saw us presenting the full-length play Lyceum Highway – winner of The 2025 Amethyst Award – followed by ten new monologues in the two-part showcase Metropolis Monologues.
+11 playwrights, 11 actors, 2 directors and a talented crew came together in this theatrical tour-de-force – if you missed it, please check out our dedicated page featuring photos, footage, show summaries and reviews.

-Our intensive dramaturgical program Page to Stage is returning for a fifth year in 2025 – submissions opened on 1st March and closed on 30th April, with selection now underway.
-EOIs for Gasworks Script Lab, presented again by MWT in partnership with Gasworks Arts Park, opened on 1st May and will close on 16th May.
-EOIs for The Green Room Project, a new creative writing program presented by Wyndham Cultural Centre in partnership with MWT, closed on 4th April – we look forward to starting this program with our 10 selected participants on 3rd May!
+Our intensive dramaturgical program Page to Stage is returning for a fifth year in 2025 – submissions closed on 30th April, and we are thrilled to welcome four new playwright + dramaturg teams.
+For full details and the 2025 selection report, click here.
+EOIs for Gasworks Script Lab, presented again by MWT in partnership with Gasworks Arts Park, closed on 16th May, and we will shortly announce the writers who will participate in the Emerging and Experienced streams.
+The Green Room Project, a new creative partnership between MWT and Wyndham Cultural Centre, is now in full swing, with our ten first-time playwrights preparing to workshop and showcase their new short plays.
 And in between these opportunities are our free monthly online Workshops, providing both skills and an opportunity to meet and connect with MWT playwrights and artists.

 We’d love you to be a part of the MWT journey, so take a moment to wander through our website and find out what we can offer you.
 If you’re not already a member of Melbourne Writers’ Theatre, we encourage you to join.
 If you’d like to be added to our Playbill mailing list, click here.
 For all other queries, contact us.